aseba/GistPy/Readme.md

 # GistPy

-Small python script that creates a new anonymous gist at [gist.github.com](https://gist.github.com/) with content coming from stdin
+GistPy is a small python script that creates a new anonymous (or not) gist at [gist.github.com](https://gist.github.com/) with content coming from stdin.

+It also has an [Automator Script](#osx-service) for mac to be able to bind the process to a keystroke and paste gists directly from the content of the clipboard.

 ## TODO